 San Francisco Symphony Concert Cast, 2014 (S.F.
 Symphony, 2CDs) (3 / 5) This is an honorable, limited-edition recording of West Side Story that nevertheless reveals once again how difficult it can be to cast performers who are perfect for the leading roles — even in a case like this, where the presentation was in concert form and, therefore, finding performers who are believable as teenagers was less of an issue than in a full production.
-Alexandra Silber is generally very fine as Maria, even if she occasionally distorts note values and phrases too freely.
+Alexandra Silber is generally very fine as Maria, even if she occasionally phrases too freely and distorts some of the written note values.
 As Tony, Cheyenne Jackson displays an innately beautiful baritenor and excellent musical theater instincts, but he has a distracting habit of obviously manipulating or “placing” his voice differently for various passages of the score; sometimes he’s a little throaty, sometimes a bit nasal, sometimes just right.
 Kevin Vortmann, who has shone in other roles, sounds rather too “legit” for Riff, and when the Jets and Sharks are singing as a group, they sound more like a large-size concert chorus of trained voices (which they are) than a small band of street toughs.
 But Jessica Vosk is definitely among the top-tier Anitas, and Julia Bullock sings “Somewhere” gorgeously.
 The score is presented note-complete and is well conducted overall by Michael Tilson Thomas, even if he sometimes indulges in the penchant of some classical music conductors to set too-slow tempi in WSS. (“I Have a Love” and the opening section of “America” are two examples.)
 Quite a bit of dialogue is included here, some lines delivered more persuasively than others.
 The state-of-the-art sound of the recording is spectacular. — M.P.